Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 #### Store the resource keys KeyVault Secrets

-OpenAI API, Form Recognisor and Translator keys will be secured in KeyVault, and passed to the workload using the CSI Secret driver
+OpenAI API, Blob Storage, Form Recognisor and Translator keys will be secured in KeyVault, and passed to the workload using the CSI Secret driver

 ```bash